dasha

 Us United States

-(almost 10 years ago)
+(over 10 years ago)

 I'd like to learn about the native beliefs of your country (pagan gods, folklore, etc.).
 Especially interested in Northern Europe.
 Thanks!